12 Best Things To Do In Pai, Thailand

 12. Take A Trip To Tham Lod Cave

 - Entrance Fees : You will have to book this tour through any local guide that are easily available in Pai.
-The total cost of the tour may cost up to 550 Baht (USD 18 approx) per group of maximum 3 persons.
+The total cost of the tour may cost up to 550 Baht (USD 18 approx) per group of maximum of 3 persons.
 The cost includes the fee for the guide and the bamboo raft.

 - Timings : 9 AM to 6 PM